Kingteera/shopdata/README.md

-# Product Inventory Management System 📱
+# Product Cost Tracker 📱

-A mobile application developed with **Flutter** for managing product inventory, tracking price history, and calculating unit costs.
+A mobile application developed with **Flutter** for product price, tracking price history, and calculating unit costs.
 This app utilizes local storage (SQLite) for offline data persistence and supports database backup/restore.

 ## 🚀 Features